OfficeCoffee/GradingFileProject/README.md

 ### Who is this for?

-TAs and faculity.
+TAs and faculty.
 Mainly used to take out the manual labor unzipping, moving, and renaming files.

 ### How do I run this?